 A pre-file investigation in Nevada is when the District Attorney investigates alleged criminal activity before filing any charges.
 Depending on the outcome of the investigation, the District Attorney will decide either to prosecute the suspects or to drop the case.
 During this time, suspects can retain counsel to conduct their own pre-file investigation in attempt to gather evidence favorable to the defense.
-Depending on what the defense attorney finds during the pre-file investigation may be able to keep charges from ever being filed so the suspect can avoid prosecution and Nevada State Prison.
+Depending on what the defense attorney finds during the pre-file investigation, the defense attorney may be able to keep charges from ever being filed so the suspect can avoid prosecution and Nevada State Prison.

 On this page, our Las Vegas criminal defense attorneys explain what occurs during pre-file investigations, and how hiring an attorney prior to charges being filed is in a suspect's best interest.